Skip to main content

 • Mobile responsiveness: Well-designed, responsive sites perform better on mobile devices, which is crucial for mobile SEO.

-• Page speed: Efficient design can improve loading times, a direct ranking factor for search engines.
+• Page speed: Efficient design can improve loading times, which is a direct ranking factor for search engines.

 Why UX optimization is important for your users